What You Need to Know

 - Busing/Light Rail - If you’re purchasing a U-Pass for the semester, you’ll find it comes in handy during Welcome Week.

 - Driving - If you drive to campus you can park for free in the East River Road Garage with a parking voucher you may pick up in 315 Coffman Union each day during Welcome Week.

 - Biking - Be sure you have a secure bike lock and helmet ready for your ride.
 Click here to find bicycle parking and bike maps.

 Learn more about commuting to campus and updates on construction at Parking & Transportation’s website.

-If you are a first year student living off-campus and do not have a University Dining Plan, meals are provided for you at no cost during Welcome Week from Wednesday, August 28-Sunday, September 1.
+If you are a first year student living off-campus and do not have a University Dining Plan, meals are provided for you at no cost during Welcome Week from Wednesday, September 2-Sunday, September 6.

 You will let us know about your dietary restrictions when you complete the Welcome Week Event Selection.
 Details can be found within Welcome Week Event Selection as well as the U Minnesota Mobile App to help with your planning.

 We value disability as an aspect of diversity and want to ensure that you are able to fully participate in all programming available to you.
 If you have a disability or health condition, or suspect you have one, and would like have a confidential discussion about accommodations, please contact the Disability Resource Center (DRC) at 612-626-1333 or firstname.lastname@example.org as soon as possible.
 Some accommodations may take a few weeks to arrange.

 If you have a short-term disability (i.e. broken leg) and would have difficulty walking long distances during Orientation, please contact the Orientation & Transition Experiences office for accommodations at 800-234-1979.